SDC19: Samsung Advances Experience Innovation in Collaboration with Partners and Developers

 - Developers can now register their capsules under Natural Language Categories.
 When users ask Bixby for help related to a category—such as radio, news, or navigation—Bixby suggests a capsule that can help them get what they need more quickly and easily, even without having to call out exact name of the capsule.

-More consumers than ever are seeing how seamlessly connected devices and services can make everyday life easier.
+More consumers now are seeing how seamlessly connected devices and services can make everyday life easier.
 Developers can scale their device and service offerings through Samsung’s IoT platform, SmartThings.
-Already, developers and partners have brought connected experiences to more than 45 million monthly active users and thousands of compatible devices, and the platform is expected to grow further with the Work as a SmartThings Hub (WASH) program, which allows partners like network operators to embed SmartThings Hub software into their devices.
+Already, developers and partners have brought connected experiences to more than 45 million monthly active users globally and thousands of compatible devices, and the platform is expected to grow further with the Work as a SmartThings Hub (WASH) program, which allows partners like network operators to embed SmartThings Hub software into their devices.

 To help developers build on and integrate existing devices with the SmartThings platform, Samsung announced new capabilities for developers: